Oxen-AI/AI-Dive/README.md

 🤿 AI-Dive let's you easily dive into the results of a model to decide whether it is worth building upon.
 It also gives a simple and consistent interface to run in your app or implement new models.

-# Model

-TODO: Breakup below into each part

-1) Model
-2) Dataset
-3) Diver
-4) Saver

-# Dataset

-TODO

-# Dive

-TODO

-# Save
+# Main Components

-TODO

-# All Together Now

-TODO

-# Model & Dataset

-There are only a two interfaces to implement to get up and running on any model or dataset.

-1) `Dataset` - How to iterate over data
-2) `Model` - How to predict given each data point

-# Dive & Save

-There are two helper classes to run your model given a dataset
+There are a few main components that make up a DIVE.

+1) `Model` - The machine learning model you want to analyze (for example an Image Classifier)
+2) `Dataset` - The dataset you want to evaluate (for example Cats vs Dogs)
-1) `Diver` - How to run each datapoint from your dataset through the model.
+3) `Diver` - The code to run the model given the data
-2) `Saver` - How to save off the results of the run.
-Running the model and not saving the results can cost time and money.
+4) `Saver` - Saves the outputs in a consistent format to analyze

-## Models
+## Model

 AI-Dive provides a wrapper around existing models to make them easy to run on your own data.
 We are not writing models from scratch, we are simply wrapping them with a consistent interface so they can be evaluated in a consistent way.